Fresh Pesto

 SPECIAL EQUIPMENT

-powerful blender such as Ninja
+powerful blender such as Ninja or food processor

 PREPARE YOUR MIS EN PLACE